-Valmet delivers process automation, machinery, equipment and services for the pulp, paper and energy industries.
-On the capital business side, the Group’s revenue arises from projects, the scope of which ranges from delivery of complete mill facilities on a turn-key basis to single section machine rebuilds, that may or may not include process
+Valmet delivers process automation, machinery, equipment and services for the pulp, paper, energy and other industries.
+On the capital business side, the Group’s revenue arises from projects, the scope of which ranges from delivery of complete mill facilities on a turnkey basis to single section machine rebuilds, that may or may not include process

 Critical accounting estimates and judgements

 For performance obligations satisfied over time, Valmet uses cost-to-cost method to recognize revenue as it best depicts the transfer of control to the customer as Valmet performs.
 Under cost-to-cost method, progress towards complete satisfaction of performance obligation is measured based on the ratio of costs incurred to date to the total estimated costs at completion of the performance obligation.
 Revenues, including estimated profits, are recorded proportionally